technolaji/github4s/docs/src/main/tut/contributing.md

 }
 ```

-Note however that integration tests are only required for GET endpoints (not POST or PATCH) in order
-not to create any useless stuff on Github.
+Be aware that integration tests are only required for GET endpoints (not POST or PATCH) to avoid creating useless stuff on GitHub.

 ## Unit tests